-The simple equation of fat loss or fat gain boils down to whether you’re consuming more or less calories than expenditure; so quite simply, if you’re eating less calories than your body burns daily it will result in fat loss and if you’re consuming more calories than expenditure you will gain fat.
-So while no food may directly lead to fat gain or cause weight gain on it’s own, there are definitely hidden ways that your energy consumption can be increased daily unbeknown to you.
+The simple equation of fat loss or fat gain boils down to whether you’re consuming more or less calories than expenditure.
+So quite simply, if you’re eating less calories than your body burns daily it will result in fat loss.
+If you’re consuming more calories than expenditure you will gain fat.
+While no food may directly lead to fat gain or cause weight gain on its own, there are definitely hidden ways that your energy consumption can be increased daily unbeknown to you.
 One of these ways is through none other than how you cook your food…

 Our Equalution client Reema, down 17.5kgs and 54cms in body measurements.

 This was achieved through independently selecting foods of her choice meeting our strategised macronutrient and micronutrient intake requirements set on a weekly basis according to her progress and goals.

 Often a surprise to some, something you can do perhaps 3, 4, 5 even 6 times a day, adding an extra 100-200+ calories each time - ADDS up..
 And what you think may be a calorie deficit daily may in fact be more or on par with what your body burns daily.
 So if you’re not shifting weight, or are gaining weight and don’t know why - let’s discuss how you cook your food.
 Better yet, if you’re looking for a non-invasive way to cut your calories each day we’ll make some lighter cooking suggestions that you won’t even feel the pinch with!

 BEWARE: Whether the diet industry has told you it’s a ‘healthy fat’, an ‘essential fat’ or ‘full of benefits’, MOST cooking oils and fats will be just that - FAT.
 Fat DOES NOT make you fat, though given the 9 calories per gram it is highly calorie-dense, so that pour of olive oil on your pan before cooking may make up a higher calorie content than some of the main meal itself.